Managing Slicers in Present Pro

 • Text Box: Adds a textbox with drop-down.

-• Buttons: Adds single-select buttons, rather than a list (orange arrow below).
+• Buttons: Adds single-select buttons, rather than a list.

 • Multi Select Buttons: Adds multi-select buttons.

 • Multi Select Tree: Supports 'regular' hierarchies in both cube and SQL models.
-Adds a multi-select tree list; you can navigate through the tree to find and select relevant elements.
+Adds a multi-select tree, which you can navigate through to find and select relevant elements.

 • Single Select Tree: Supports 'regular' hierarchies in both cube and SQL models.
-Adds a single-select tree list; you can navigate through the tree to find the relevant element.
+Adds a single-select tree, which you can navigate through to find the relevant element.

-• Date-Time Picker: The date-time picker is a specialized slicer visualization (in the form of a calendar) designed to make it easier to use date-time hierarchies and their associated calculations.
+• Date Calendar: This calendar tool is a specialized slicer visualization designed to make it easier to use date-time hierarchies and their associated calculations.
 The date-time picker is automatically generated at runtime when using the dateKey hierarchy to create a slicer.
 As with other slicers, the date-time picker slicer can be customized from the slicer settings.

 Adding Slicers to a presentation